OctHe/leetcode_unit/README.md

 On WSL v2, you also must install Ubuntu 20.04 version.
 Besides the above tools and libraries, it is better to install *vscode*.

-Ideally, leetcode_unit can be easily compiled at other Linux platforms.
+Ideally, leetcode_unit can be used at other Linux platforms.

 ## Download leetcode_unit